The Whisky Chair | Finn Juhl | 1948

 The Whisky Chair is not only extravagant but also playfully provocative – perhaps even borderline politically incorrect.
 The right armrest unfolds organically towards the end, making way for a handmade half-moon-shaped brass tray.
 The tray can unfold into a full circle where a hole in the brass surface is shaped to hold a glass.

-Finn Juhl's original watercolour drawing from 1948 shows how two chairs fit perfectly together, as the right and left armrests are asymmetrical.
+Finn Juhl's original watercolor drawing from 1948 shows how two chairs fit perfectly together, as the right and left armrests are asymmetrical.
 The Whisky Chair is overwhelmingly comfortable and invites you to indulge in a special moment of immersion and enjoyment.